 Congresswoman Stephanie Murphy

-Seth Owen serves as President of Unbroken Horizons Scholarship Foundation and as Chair of the Board of Directors.
-Additionally, Seth serves as a Youth Ambassador for the Human Rights Campaign and as an Intern in Congresswoman Stephanie Murphy’s Washington, D.C.
+Brooklyn Owen, formerly known as Seth Owen, serves as President of Unbroken Horizons Scholarship Foundation and as Chair of the Board of Directors.
+Additionally, Brooklyn serves as a Youth Ambassador for the Human Rights Campaign and as an Intern in Congresswoman Stephanie Murphy’s Washington, D.C.
 Office.

-Seth is currently an Undergraduate Student at Georgetown University where he plans to double-major in Government and African American Studies.
-Seth is proud to have brought awareness to the issue of LGBTQ+ homelessness when his story was shared on The Ellen DeGeneres Show and in former Vice President Joe Biden’s speech at the 2018 Human Rights Campaign National Dinner.
+Brooklyn is currently an Undergraduate Student at Georgetown University where she plans to major in Government and minor in Disability Studies.
+Brooklyn is proud to have brought awareness to the issue of LGBTQ+ homelessness when her story was shared on The Ellen DeGeneres Show and in former Vice President Joe Biden’s speech at the 2018 Human Rights Campaign National Dinner.

 Chair of the Board of Directors